DESCRIPTION OF THE REGISTRANT’S SECURITIES

 DESCRIPTION OF PURCHASE WARRANTS

 The following summary of certain terms and provisions of warrants to purchase 2,300,000 shares of the Common Stock (the “Purchase Warrants”) is not complete and is subject to, and qualified in its entirety by the provisions of, the Purchase Warrants.
-For a complete description, you should refer to the form of Purchase Warrant, a copy of which is incorporated by reference as an exhibit to our Annual Report on Form 10-K for the year ended December 31, 2019 of which this Exhibit 4.1 is a part.
+For a complete description, you should refer to the form of Purchase Warrant, a copy of which is incorporated by reference as an exhibit to our Annual Report on Form 10-K.

 The Purchase Warrants are exercisable beginning on the date of original issuance and at any time up to the date that is five years after their original issuance.
 The Purchase Warrants will be exercisable, at the option of each holder, in whole or in part by delivering to us a duly executed exercise notice and, at any time a registration statement registering the issuance of the shares of Common Stock underlying the Purchase Warrants under the Securities Act of 1933, as amended (the “Securities Act”) is effective and available for the issuance of such shares, or an exemption from registration under the Securities Act is available for the issuance of such shares, by payment in full in immediately available funds for the number of shares of Common Stock purchased upon such exercise.
 If a registration statement registering the issuance of the shares of Common Stock underlying the Purchase Warrants under the Securities Act is not effective or available and an exemption from registration under the Securities Act is not available for the issuance of such shares, the holder may, in its sole discretion, elect to exercise the Purchase Warrant through a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of Common Stock determined according to the formula set forth in the Purchase Warrant.
 In addition, the Purchase Warrant may be exercised on a cashless basis beginning 30 days from the pricing of the Purchase Warrant (“Cashless Date”) if the VWAP (as defined in the Purchase Warrant) of the Common Stock on any Trading Day (as defined in the Purchase Warrant) on or after the Cashless Date fails to exceed the exercise price in effect on such date (as may be subject to adjustment).
 The number of shares of Common Stock issuable in such cashless exercise shall equal the number of shares of Common Stock that would be issuable upon exercise of the Purchase Warrant in accordance with it terms if such exercise were by means of a cash exercise.
 No fractional shares of Common Stock will be issued in connection with the exercise of a Purchase Warrant.
 In lieu of fractional shares, we will pay the holder an amount in cash equal to the fractional amount multiplied by the exercise price.